 Life Insurance After Cancer

-If you’ve been diagnosed with cancer in the past, even if you’re in remission, you’ll probably have a very tough time purchasing life insurance.
+If you’ve been diagnosed with cancer in the past, even if you’re in remission, getting life insurance as a cancer survivor is more difficult but still possible.

 Depending on the cancer you had, your current health, and how long you’ve been in remission, you may be able to get term or whole life coverage.
 You can expect to pay more for premiums than if you hadn’t been diagnosed with cancer in the past, but it might still be an option.